mattgodbolt/zindex/README.md

 * Verbosity/logging
 * Support for non-numeric indices
+* Support for multiple indices
+* Support for context lines (before/after/around a la grep)
 * Integration tests
 * Optimizations: for multiple accesses in order, can skip the re-scan from the last index point and just keep reading continuously.